SDGforskning/sdg-strings/SDG12_query_action_WoS.md

     ("rationali?e$" OR "rationali?ing" OR "reform*" OR "transition*" OR "remov*" OR "reduce" OR "decreas*" OR "phase out" OR "phasing out" OR "substitut*")
     NEAR/5
         ("subsidies" OR "subsidy" OR "fiscal incentive$"
-        OR "price support*" OR "underpricing" OR "underprice$" OR "under-pricing" OR "under-price$" OR "under pricing" OR "under price$"
-        OR ("below market" NEAR/3 ("lending" OR "loan$")) OR (("credit$" OR "loan$" OR "debt$") NEAR/3 ("support*" OR "guarantee$" OR "restructur*" OR "cancel*")) OR ("market$" NEAR/3 "distor*")
+        OR "price support*" OR "underpricing" OR "underprice$" OR "under-pricing" OR "under-price$" OR ("below market" NEAR/3 ("lending" OR "loan$")) OR (("credit$" OR "loan$" OR "debt$") NEAR/3 ("support*" OR "guarantee$" OR "restructur*" OR "cancel*")) OR ("market$" NEAR/3 "distor*")